michailivanov/SimleMazeGameUsingQt/README.md

 ![gameplay](assets/images/gameplay.gif)

 ## Description
-The main task of this project is to implement a computer game "Maze".
-The essence of the game "Maze" is by moving to find a way out of the maze.
-In the maze there are impassable walls and dead ends, which prevent finding the solution.
+In this project I have implemented a computer game "Maze".
+The essence of the "Maze" game is to find a way out.
+In the maze there are impassable walls and dead ends, which prevent to find the solution.
 To implement this game and organize the visual part, I have used Qt graphics library.
 This graphics library is a framework for developing cross-platform applications in C++.
 The maze is built on a rectangular playing field.
 Each cell of the maze can be one of two types: an empty cell and a wall.
 The goal of the game is to get to the finish line before time runs out.

 ## Usage
 ### 🎬 Starting the game: